Groxx/PubSub/README.md

 * Literally.
 * Well, one.
 It auto-attaches to jQuery and then disappears.
 But you can do that with mine, too.
 PubSub(jQuery); delete PubSub;

+### Downsides compared to jQuery:
+* No DOM-based bubbling, so it can't replace .click or any events which rely on the DOM tree.

 ### Example use ([colored](https://github.com/Groxx/PubSub/blob/master/exampleuse.js)):
     // --------
     // Get it ready